 Here is a crash course on what you need to consider for the sake of your blowout goals.

-Wattage and heat options
+Wattage and heat options for thick hair

 A high wattage hair dryer often packs more punch in terms of heat and wind power.
 With more wind power you are likely to get your hair dried with much less heat, meaning a smaller chance of heat damage.